 Thus, it is a lively, operative faith, that is spoken so highly of in the gospel: for St. Paul says; “But if, while we seek to be justified by Christ, we ourselves are found sinners; is therefore Christ the minister of sin ?
 God forbid.”
 For this would be the way to build again the kingdom of darkness, which, by believing in Christ, we sought to destroy.

 A good hope through grace, is founded upon the glorious gospel of Christ: the believing soul rests here.
-The hope of the true believer, is like an anchor of the foul, sure and steadfast, and which entereth into that within the veil, whither the forerunner is for us entered (Heb.
+The hope of the true believer is like an anchor of the soul, sure and steadfast, and which entereth into that within the veil, whither the forerunner is for us entered (Heb.
 6:19-29).
 It purifieth those that have it, as he is pure who gave it (1 John 3:3).
 This hope maketh not ashamed, because the love of God is shed abroad in our hearts by the Holy Ghost, which is given to us (Rom.
-5:5);
+5:5).

 True love to God and men, attends this heavenly grace of faith divine; that charity which suffereth long, and is kind, which envieth not, vaunteth not itself, is not puffed up, doth not behave itself unseemly, seeketh not her own, is not provoked, thinketh no evil, rejoiceth not in iniquity, but in the truth; is a constant companion of true and living faith (1 Cor.
 8:4-6).